- Texas has been an integral part of the history of North America since it was discovered by Spain in the sixteenth century.

 3. Nacogdoches — 1716

 Although Nacogdoches frequently claims to be the oldest town in Texas, European settlers did not arrive there until the Spanish established a mission in the region in 1716.
-According to some data, Nacogdoches, Texas, may be the oldest settlement in Texas, which implies that native people had lived there for over 10,000 years.
-The oldest settlement in Texas, Nacogdoches, was formally established in 1779, but its history dates back thousands of years to the Caddo Indians.
+According to some data, Nacogdoches may be the oldest settlement in Texas, which implies that native people had lived there for over 10,000 years.
+Nacogdoches was formally established in 1779, but its history dates back thousands of years to the Caddo Indians.

 Nacogdoches had been contested territory throughout its early history by several European settlers, the Republic of Texas, Mexico, and the United States.
 Despite having a remarkable history, Nacogdoches is only the third-oldest city in Texas.
 Regardless of its past, Nacogdoches is a wonderful vacation spot with abundant fishing, hiking, boating, and art exhibits.